Financial Mutuals

 With the emergence of government supported welfare such as pensions,

-unemployment and sickness benefits, many friendly societies modified their role
+unemployment and sickness benefits, friendly societies modified their role and

 holiday facilities.